Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 Sword Main Build for Blox Fruits

-Sword mains go 50% Sword, 35% Defense, 15% Melee.
-The higher Defense compared to fruit mains matters because sword combat puts you in close range where you eat more hits.
+Sword mains max Sword and Defense, with Melee filling the third slot (50/35/15 while leveling).
+The higher early Defense compared to fruit mains matters because sword combat puts you in close range where you eat more hits.
 The Melee points give energy for dashing into range and executing combo strings.

 Gun Main Build for Blox Fruits

 Least popular build but underrated with the right loadout.
-Go 55% Gun, 35% Defense, 10% Melee.
-Some players swap that Melee slice for 10% Blox Fruit instead, using a utility fruit purely for movement and stun setups.
+Max Gun and Defense, Melee third (55/35/10 while leveling).
+Some players swap the Melee slot for Blox Fruit instead, using a utility fruit purely for movement and stun setups.

 Buddha Grinding Build for Blox Fruits